azure-wings/azure-wings.github.io/content/notes/Functional dependency.md

 Note that a specific instance of a relation schema may satisfy a functional dependency even if the functional dependency **does not** hold on all legal instances.
 - e.g., A specific instance of `instructor` may, **by chance**, satisfy $\texttt{name} \to \texttt{ID}$

-## Dependency preservation

-Testing functional dependency constraints each time the database is updated can be costly.
-Thus, it is useful to design the database in a way that constraints can be tested efficiently.

-When decomposing a relation, it may be no longer possible to do the testing without having to perform a [[notes/Relational algebra#Cartesian Product|Cartesian product]] of [[notes/Relational algebra#Join|join]] operations.

-A decomposition that makes it computationally hard to enforce functional dependency is said to be _not_ **dependency preserving**.

-Conversely, if functional dependencies of the original relation can be checked on the decomposed relations without the need of Cartesian product or join operations, is said to be **dependency preserving**.